-To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad-core Intel processor, 256 GB storage, and 8 GB RAM or better is required.
+To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad-core Intel processor, 256 GB storage, and 8 GB RAM or more is required.

 Run ArcGIS Pro natively on a Windows partition (Boot Camp)

-Boot Camp allows you to install Windows within a dedicated hard disk partition on your Mac.
+Boot Camp allows you to install Windows in a dedicated hard disk partition on your Mac.
 In this configuration, Windows runs natively, accessing the Mac hardware directly.
-You can access Windowsby restarting your Mac and pressing and holding the Option key while selecting the disk partition that contains your Windows operating system.
+You can access Windows by restarting your Mac and pressing and holding the Option key while selecting the disk partition that contains your Windows operating system.

 The limitation is that you cannot access macOS and its applications at the same time.
-To access Windows and macOS, you need to restart your Mac.
+To access Windows and macOS, you must restart your Mac.

 To run ArcGIS Pro in Windows installed natively with Boot Camp, you need your ArcGIS Pro installation files and a Windows installation DVD or disc image (.iso), if you haven't already set up Boot Camp.

-The Boot Camp Assistant helps you install Windows within a dedicated hard disk partition.
-The Assistant can be accessed from the Utilities folder in the Applications folder in macOS.
+The Boot Camp Assistant helps you install Windows in a dedicated hard disk partition.
+You can access the Assistant from the Utilities folder in the Applications folder in macOS.
 For more information about Boot Camp, see Apple's Support site.